jcmtallon/garage_sale/README.md

 - Due to some Vercel Hobby account limitations, different to the above tutorial, we didn't use a `secrets.json` file for the authentication credentials.
 Instead we used the decryption method explained in this [article](https://leerob.io/blog/vercel-env-variables-size-limit).

+You can see which are the environment variables that this app uses checking the file `/.env.local(sample)`.

 ### Installation

 1. Install NPM packages